-- Save your map under exercise_data, as analysis.qgs. - In your operating system's file manager, create a new folder under exercise_data and call it residential_development.
+- Save your map under exercise_data, as analysis.ggs (this map will be used in future modules). - In your operating system's file manager, create a new folder under exercise_data and call it residential_development.
 This is where you'll save the datasets that will be the results of the analysis functions.